NannyML/nannyml/docs/quick.rst

 ----------------

-NannyML detects silent model failure, estimates performance of ML models after deployment before target data become available and robustly detects data drift potentially responsible for the failure.
+NannyML detects silent model failure, estimates performance of ML models after deployment before target data become available, and robustly detects data drift potentially responsible for the failure.
+It can also monitor performance once target data is available.

 ------------------